syseleven/grav-docs-syseleven-stack/user/pages/04.Reference/05.object-storage/docs.en.md

 access logging                   | no        |
 website hosting configuration    | no        |

 For setting up bucket/object ACLs we suggest to use [boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html).
-We have prepared a [guide in our Tutorials section](../../02.Tutorials/11.object-storage-acls/docs.en.md).
+Not all predefined (canned) ACLs of [AWS](https://docs.aws.amazon.com/AmazonS3/latest/userguide/acl-overview.html) are supported.
+We are supporting the following canned ACLs : `private`,`public-read`,`public-read-write`,`authenticated-read`.
+Not supported canned ACLs will be interpreted as the default `private` ACL.
+We have prepared a [guide in our Tutorials section](../../02.Tutorials/11.object-storage-acls/docs.en.md) whichs shows how to setup custom ACLs.

 ## Buckets